Two New Low Rank Tensor Completion Methods Based on Sum Nuclear Norm: Experiments

 \section{Experiments}

-In this section, three typical tensors data, i.e., HSI data, MRI data and color video data are employed to illustrate the performance of the proposed method.
-In addition to the time measurement (TIME for short) used to estimate the solution speed, four quantitative picture quality indices (PQIs) are also used to evaluate the quality of recovery, including peak signal\textendash to\textendash noise ratio (PSNR), structural similarity (SSIM) \cite{1284395} feature similarity (FSIM) \cite{5705575}, and erreur relative globale adimensionnelle de synth\`{e}se (ERGAS) \cite{13531574432}.
+In this section, two typical tensor data, i.e., HSI data and MRI data are employed to illustrate the performance of the proposed method.
+Four quantitative picture quality indices (PQIs) are used to evaluate the quality of recovery, including peak signal\textendash to\textendash noise ratio (PSNR), structural similarity (SSIM) \cite{1284395} feature similarity (FSIM) \cite{5705575}, and erreur relative globale adimensionnelle de synth\`{e}se (ERGAS) \cite{13531574432}.
+All tests are implemented on the Windows 10 platform and MATLAB (R2019a) with an Intel Core i7-10875H 2.30 GHz and 32 GB of RAM.